VirgilLungu27/udemy/readme.md

-Made as part of an udemy course.
+Made as part of an Udemy course.

-This project showcases a changing sticky navbar.
+This project showcases a vertical slider.